TOPIC -

 lights look ok...as for keeping it short and bushy just pinch it back...pinch

-the new growth and put it on a plate until it drys..keep doing this with
+the new growth and put it on a plate until it drys..keep doing this with all the

-new groth that grows from the nodes and eventually you will be able to
+new groth that grows from the nodes and eventually you will be able to roll a

 joint form the stuff..this will cause your plant to grow two branches where